SahanaBha/Campus-x-Vibe/README.md

-A Social Media Website customized for college students, staff and alumni
+A Social Media Website customized for college students, staff and alumni using Python Django Framework.